Below you’ll find various Alien Resurrection trivia.

 - The part where the two aliens kill the third to get out of their cell, the intestines and guts and blood ‘melting’ through the floor was actually a platform descending with the intestines over top of it to give the impression of it melting through the floor.

-- For the luckless human victims which the renegades find, already having had the aliens burst out of their stomachs, the crew devised costumes which had stomach entrails stitched onto the outside.
+- For the luckless human victims that the renegades find, already having had the aliens burst out of their stomachs, the crew devised costumes which had stomach entrails stitched onto the outside.
 This was directly inspired by a T-shirt that was popular around the time of the release of Alien in which an alien fetus (and a lot of blood) was attached to the front.

 - Ron Perlman actually did his own stunt of hanging upside down off a ladder with his legs wrapped around the rung, firing two guns.
 The next day, when he came to take a shower, he discovered that he had severely lacerated the backs of his knees in doing so.